opencor/opencor.github.io/user/_sources/plugins/organisation/pmrWorkspacesWindow.rst.txt

 Make a local copy of a public workspace
 ---------------------------------------

-The :ref:`PMR Window <plugins_organisation_pmrWindow>` lists published exposures, which reference a specific state of a public workspace.
+The :ref:`PMR window <plugins_organisation_pmrWindow>` lists published exposures, which reference a specific state of a public workspace.
 Say that you want to experiment with the `Hodgkin–Huxley model <https://ncbi.nlm.nih.gov/pmc/articles/PMC1392413/pdf/jphysiol01442-0106.pdf>`__.
 You can do so by switching to the teaching instance (see :ref:`above <plugins_organisation_pmrWorkspacesWindow_specifyInstanceOfPmr>`), looking for the `Hodgkin–Huxley model <https://ncbi.nlm.nih.gov/pmc/articles/PMC1392413/pdf/jphysiol01442-0106.pdf>`__, right clicking on it and by selecting the ``Make Local Copy...`` menu item: